Indexing in DBMS: Primary, Secondary & Clustered Index

 Types of Indexing in DBMS

-Indexing in DBMS is classified based on data storage, accessing as well and maintenance of the data.
+Indexing in DBMS is classified based on data storage, access and maintenance of the data.
 It is very useful in the fast retrieval of data and in enhancing the performance of queries.
 The more common types of indexing used on databases are illustrated below.

 1. Primary Index in DBMS